 Known as the Land of Fire and Ice, Iceland is a country of contrasts and natural wonder.
-To the north is the famed Golden Circle, made up of Gulfoss, 'the Golden Falls', Geysir Hot Spring Area and Thingvellir National Park - a wonderland of geothermal and hydro activity.
-To the south lies quiet fishing villages, black lava beaches, glaciers and the volcano Eyjafjallajokull.
+To the north is the famed Golden Circle, made up of the country's three main attractions: Gulfoss, 'the Golden Falls', Geysir Hot Spring Area, and UNESCO-listed Thingvellir National Park - a wonderland of geothermal and hydro activity.
+To the south lies quiet fishing villages, black lava beaches, glaciers, and the volcano Eyjafjallajokull.

 Iceland tour reviews

-Scoring an average traveller rating of 4.81 out of 5 based on 73 recent reviews — See All Iceland Reviews
+Scoring an average traveller rating of 4.73 out of 5 based on 15 recent reviews — See All Iceland Reviews

 Will I see the Northern Lights on your Iceland tours?